horseyhorsey/generator-ko-ts/README.md

 # generator-ko-ts2

     Fork of Steven Sanderson's generator-KO for typescript.
     Forked from aniliht reverting the TS change.
+    If need Typescript any typings: npm install @types/knockout

 ##### Includes

 * Knockout MVVM
 * Typescript
-* Bootstrap 4 alpha
+* Bootstrap 3
 * Sass - for css
-* Browsersync - syncing changes in browser
+* Browsersync

-###NodeJs Npm
+### NodeJs Npm - For new installs

     install Node.js with Npm